lamastex/build-tooling/master_parse/README.md

 the master parse tool recognizes.
 Some labels make sense only in code cells.
 Others can be used in code cells, Markdown cells, etc.

-All  labels _must_ be preceded by a single command character, and the comment character must be correct for the notebook type.
+All  labels _must_ be preceded by a single comment character, and the comment character must be correct for the notebook type.
 That is, a Python notebook (ending in `.py`) always uses "#" as the comment character.
 This is true even in Markdown cells.